- What is Concrete Made of

 Concrete Parking LotsLearn the advantages of concrete parking lots and the special requirements for design and construction

-OK, maybe concrete parking lots aren't the most exciting thing in the world, but they are a potentially lucrative market for concrete contractors and make good economic sense for building owners.
-Today, about 90% of parking lots are paved with asphalt, but new equipment and the high price of asphalt have made concrete competitive, even on a first cost basis.
-When you throw in the other advantages of concrete, especially the long term life-cycle costs, it is, as contractor Len Swederski says, a no-brainer.
+Concrete parking lots are a potentially lucrative market for concrete contractors and make good economic sense for building owners.
+Today, about 90% of parking lots are paved with asphalt, but improved equipment and rising prices of asphalt have made concrete more competitive.
+When you throw in the other advantages of concrete, especially the long-term costs, it is, as contractor Len Swederski says, a no-brainer.

 A concrete parking lot is really nothing more than an exterior slab on ground (or slab on grade).
 Perhaps what defines it as a parking lot, and what makes it a little different to design and build, is the sloped surface for drainage, the ability to handle heavy vehicular loads, and severe environmental exposure.